 It was never our intention to cover this media, however how can we possibly ignore it?
 It is incorporated into historical documentaries as probably the only remaining visual imagery.
 And the moving picture version as used in the days of Charlie Chaplin movies has clearly survived the ages and can be brought up-to-date in added-value environments such as the Charlie Chaplin Museum above Vevey.

-2. Coming is another technical post on yet more home-made devices showing the original construction photographs and the same device as it is today.
+2. Another technical post is in preparation on yet more self-built devices showing the original construction photographs and the results as they are today (in progress).

-3. And looking back even further is a post on ‘Meccano’ construction and the same parts as they are today.
-(In progress).
+3. Looking back even further will be a post on ‘Meccano’ construction of more than six decades ago and use of the same parts as they are today (in progress).